intmus/intas19-20/_14-mastery-and-consolidation/sight-singing.md

 ---
 layout: chapter
-title: Sight Singing - Preparation for the Final Audit
+title: Sight Singing - Preparation for the Sight Singing Final
 ---

-The Final Audit has three components:
+The Sight Singing Final has three components:
 - Elements
 - Sightreading
 - Prepared example (in the PDF below).

-Click on the link below to download a PDF of the instructions and rubric for the Aural Skills III Final Audit.
+Click on the link below to download a PDF of the instructions, rubric, and prepared examples for the Aural Skills III Sight Singing Final.

 {% include download.html title="Aural Skills III Sight Singing Final" filename="Unit15SSAFINAL.pdf" %}

 ### Review: Preparations for the Musical Elements portion
 **Intervals**

 Please review the appropriate solfege choices in the table below.
 Important: you will lose points if, for example, you're asked to sing a minor seventh and you attempt to perform *do, te.* It is much more logical to use the contextual solfege *sol, fa*, which is where we find this interval most often in the melodies and harmonies of diatonic Western music.